 On Friday we return to Ardrishaig via a brief look in at Loch Riddon and Tighnabruiach.

 The itinerary is partially the same as Cruise A but we do not make a passage through the Crinan canal and have an extra day in the area.
-The cruise starts in Ardrishaig and ends at Plantation Quay in Glasgow.
+The cruise starts in Ardrishaig and ends in central Glasgow (you will be advised of the exact location on receipt of your holiday balance).
 We may include Dunoon, Helensburgh (Hill House) and the James Watt Dock at Greenock, the submarine base at Faslane on the Gareloch, Carrick Castle in Loch Goil and of course a fascinating trip up the River Clyde to Glasgow.

-The itinerary is the same as Cruise B but starts at Plantation Quay, Glasgow and finishes at Ardrishaig.
+The itinerary is the same as Cruise B but starts in Glasgow (you will be advised of the exact location on receipt of your holiday balance).
 We suggest, if you are driving and not using public transport, you drive your car to Ardrishaig and leave it there during your holiday with us.
-You then take the bus from Ardrishaig to Glasgow and a taxi to Plantation Quay and join us on the Sunday afternoon.
+You then take the bus from Ardrishaig to Glasgow and a taxi to your embarkation point and join us on the Sunday afternoon.